garr3ttmjo/Writeups/Redline Stealer/RedLine Stealer.md

 <img width="946" alt="image" src="https://github.com/user-attachments/assets/3236f7ba-a958-4781-86bc-a1b63ac7432a">

-The only thing I see is the 6 http packets that might be worth taking a look at.
+I see 6 http packets that might be worth taking a look at.

-Now I will start looking at the DNS to see if we can find any suspicious domains.
+Lets look at the DNS to see if we can find any suspicious domains.
 Filtering for ```dns``` I see a lot of traffic containing "coolweathercoat.com".
 To try to understand more about this domain I am going to filter for anything containing that string with ```frame contains "coolweathercoat.com"```.
 Looking through I see Kerberos and CLDAP protocols which leads me to believe that coolweathercoat.com is the domain/network we are looking at.
 So to remove some of the noise lets go back to dns but remove anything with our home domain with ```dns && !(frame contains "coolweathercoat")```.

 <img width="1542" alt="image" src="https://github.com/user-attachments/assets/3bbf1a9b-5381-4ade-a0bf-00475ff8caea">